keyboard_arrow_up

 Torsional Softness

-The low resistance of a shaft to twisting motion, opposite of torsional stiffness.
+The ease with which a shaft twists under load; the opposite of torsional stiffness.

 Torsional Stiffness